jeff-kwak/invaders/doc/project/backlog.md

 x CODE: Fire missiles destroy enemies x CODE: Drop bombs from enemies
   - CODE: Bombs destroy player
-* CODE: Shields provide cover
+x CODE: Shields provide cover
   - Collisions with bombs destroy part of the shield
   - Collisions with missiles destroy part of the shield
   - Collisions with mobs destroy part of the shield
-  - Collisions with mobs destroy the mob
-  - Collisions with player destroy the mob and the player
+* CODE: Implement Game Over conditions
-* CODE: Game Over when player is out of lives
+  * Game Over when player is out of lives
-* CODE: Game Over when mob reaches bottom
+  * Game Over when mob reaches bottom or collides with player
-* CODE: Play again after Game Over
+  * Play again after Game Over
 * CODE: Implement waves and grid and enemy reset
 * CODE: Enemies increase speed when there are fewer.
   - Probably step wise